-(iii) Mainland Cargo Options Limited
+(iii) NAHOC Logistics Limited (Formerly Mainland Cargo Options Limited)

 The company holds 4million ordinary shares in the subsidiary representing 40% of the issued share capital of N10 Million.
-The remaining 60% are owned by Nahco Energy and Infrastructure Limited.
-Consequently, the Group has 100% interest in Mainland Cargo Options Limited.
+The remaining 60% are owned by Nahco Energy and Infrastructure Limited, a fully owned subsidiary of NAHCO Plc.
+Consequently, the Group has 100% interest in NAHCO Logistics Services Limited (Formerly Mainland Cargo Options Limited).
 In addition, the business strategy, operations and the board of the Company are under the control of Nigerian Aviation Handling Company Plc.
 The company is into cargo logistics and started operations in 2015.
+The company changed its name to NAHCO Logistics Services Limited from Mainland Cargo Options Limited in 2024